Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 - wool brings that luxurious hand and beautiful drape

-- while cotton provides comfort next to the skin and softness.
+- while cotton provides next-to-skin comfort and softness.

-This allows you to have a fabric with a very nice flowing drape, which perfectly complements the cut of the Bergame pants.
-For me they are perfectly at the crossroads between dressy wool pants and more casual cotton chinos.
+This allows for a fabric with a very beautiful flowing drape, which perfectly dresses the cut of the Bergame pants.
+For me, it is perfectly at the crossroads between a wool dress pant and a more casual cotton chino.

-Finally, we do a little experiment: there is an internal tightening system to adjust the pants to your size if you have some weight variations.
-It's a system inspired by military pants, and which Matthias, our community manager, also tested on his firefighter pants.
+Finally, we're doing a little experiment: there's an internal tightening system to adjust the pants to your size if you have some weight variations.
+It's a system inspired by military pants, and that Matthias, our community manager, has also tested on his firefighter pants.

-Inside you will find an elastic band with a button placket that will allow you to adjust it to your size
+Inside you will find an elastic band with a button tab that will allow you to adjust it to your size.

 A cut you already love